Effective 1 July 2013

 All contractual and disbursement obligations must be reviewed for budget impact, risks, legal considerations, optimal procurement practices, ICANN's internal control policies, and consistency with ICANN's strategic mission.

 Who approves (see chart):

-ICANN Officers include: Chief Executive Officer (CEO), President, Generic Domains Division, Chief Operating Officer (COO), Chief Financial Officer (CFO), General Counsel & Secretary, and Vice President, Policy Development Support.
+ICANN Officers include: Chief Executive Officer (CEO), President, Global Domains Division, Chief Operating Officer (COO), Chief Financial Officer (CFO), General Counsel & Secretary, and Vice President, Policy Development Support.